grokify/broken-website/README.md

 It currently includes built-in New Relic Browser monitoring support.

+## Prerequisites

+## New Relic

+This app supports New Relic Browser monitoring.
+In order to test this with a New Relic Browser app, you need to have your New Relic application ID and license key.
+For Browser apps, this can be located at the end of the embedded JavaScript.
+It's important to note you should not use the license key in the `Account Settings` page but should use the one in the JavaScript provided when configuring your app as they are different.

 ## Installation

 ### Heroku Installation

-Retrieve your New Relic application ID and license key.
-For Browser apps, this can be located at the end of the embedded JavaScript.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)